llaske/sugarizer-server/README.md

 To login to the Dashboard the first time, you will have to create an admin account using this command:

+	sh add-admin.sh admin password http://127.0.0.1:8080/auth/signup

+Incase using Docker to login the Dashboard for the first time
-        docker exec -it <id of sugarizer-server_server> bash

-	sh add-admin.sh admin password http://127.0.0.1:80/auth/signup
+	docker exec -it <id of sugarizer-server_server> bash sh add-admin.sh admin password http://127.0.0.1:80/auth/signup

 Note: For security reasons, the script should be launched from the local machine.
 On Docker, attach a new shell to the container and launch the script from this shell - in that case the port to use should be 80, not 8080.

 Where **admin** is the login for the new admin account and **password** is the password.